 Another tactic is to amplify the customer’s FOMO (fear of missing out).
 Use phrases like “hurry, don’t miss out” or “54% of buyers purchased this upgrade” can be highly motivational.

 Make Them Trust You

 Your customers will only buy more if they trust you more.
-So, if you want them to upgrade, you’ve got to gain a little more of their trust.
+So, if you want them to upgrade, building trust can go a long way.